 The Corporate Governance Committee was established to make nominations and recommendations to the Board of Directors for individuals to be presented to the stockholders for election to the Board of Directors and to make recommendations to the Board of Directors of individuals to fill any vacancies that may occur on the Board during the year.
-The Corporate Governance Committee nominated Tom E. Maxwell to serve as Director by unanimous consent at a regularly scheduled board meeting on April 15, 2003, which, in turn, was unanimously approved by the Board of Directors.
-The Corporate Governance Committee approved the six director nominations by unanimous consent at a committee meeting on August 19, 2003, which, in turn, were unanimously approved by the Board of Directors.
 The Corporate Governance Committee held no meetings during fiscal 2003.

 Holders of Common Stock wishing to recommend a person for consideration as a nominee for election to the Board can do so in accordance with the Company's Bylaws by giving timely written notice to the Secretary of the Company at 10701 East Ute Street, Tulsa, Oklahoma 74116.
 The written notice should give each such nominee's name, address, appropriate biographical information, a description of all arrangements or understandings between the stockholder and each such nominee and any other person or persons (naming such person or person), relating to such nominee's service on the Board of Directors, if elected, as well as any other information that would be required in a proxy statement.
 Any such recommendation should be accompanied by a written statement from the person recommended, giving his or her consent to be named as a nominee and, if nominated and elected, to serve as a director.
-The written notice must be delivered to the Secretary of the Company not later than 80 days prior to the date of any annual or special meeting; provided, however, that in the event that the date of such annual or special meeting is not publicly announced by the Company more than 90 days prior to the meeting, notice by the stockholder must be delivered to the Secretary of the Company not later than the close of business on the tenth day following the day on which public announcement of the date of such meeting is communicated to the stockholders.
-The written notice to the Secretary of the Company must also set forth the name and address of the stockholder who intends to appear in person or by proxy at the meeting to nominate the person or persons specified in the notice.
+The written notice must be delivered to the Secretary of the Company not later than 80 days prior to the date of any annual or special meeting at which directors are to be elected; provided, however, that in the event that the date of such annual or special meeting is not publicly announced by the Company more than 90 days prior to the meeting, notice by the stockholder must be delivered to the Secretary of the Company not later than the close of business on the tenth day following the day on which public announcement of the date of such meeting is communicated to the stockholders.
+The written notice to the Secretary of the Company must also set forth the name and address of the stockholder who intends to make the nomination and a representation that the stockholder is a holder of record of stock of the Company entitled to vote at such meeting and intends to appear in person or by proxy at the meeting to nominate the person or persons specified in the notice.